Some public grade schools cancel Halloween due to lack of ‘equity and inclusion’

 “Historically, the Pumpkin Parade marginalizes students of color who do not celebrate the holiday.
 Specifically, these students have requested to be isolated on campus while the event took place,” a school spokeswoman told Mr. Rantz in a statement.

-In Michigan, the Lansing State Journal reported that the elementary school principals in East Lansing’s public school district sent a similar letter to parents on Oct.
-13, canceling Halloween parties because they exclude “young children who become overwhelmed and sometimes frightened of the costumes and others who come to school with no costume at all.”
+In Michigan, the Lansing State Journal reported that elementary school principals in East Lansing sent a similar letter to parents on Oct.
+13 canceling Halloween parties because they exclude “young children who become overwhelmed and sometimes frightened of the costumes and others who come to school with no costume at all.”

 The East Lansing principals also canceled Valentine’s Day, saying it excluded some families that “do not feel comfortable with the idea of boys and girls exchanging valentines or participating in a celebration that focuses on ‘love.’”

-Professor Henry Louis Taylor, director of the Center for Urban Studies for the State University of New York at Buffalo, told The Times on Tuesday that “the fight over the holidays centralizes the question of what equity and racial justice means” as the nation becomes less White.
+Professor Henry Louis Taylor Jr., director of the Center for Urban Studies for the State University of New York at Buffalo, told The Times on Tuesday that “the fight over the holidays centralizes the question of what equity and racial justice means” as the nation becomes less White.

-“I don’t care about the celebration of Halloween as much as I care about the celebration of African-American, Latino, and Asian cultures,” Mr. Taylor said.
+“I don’t care about the celebration of Halloween as much as I care about the celebration of African American, Latino and Asian cultures,” Mr. Taylor said.

-A specialist in race and class issues, he added that Halloween’s focus on “worshiping ghosts, goblins and all kinds of creatures that float in the air might be considered offensive” in particular to practitioners of Cuban Santaria and its sister religion Haitian voodoo, both of which come from West African roots.
+The specialist in race and class issues said Halloween’s focus on “worshipping ghosts, goblins and all kinds of creatures that float in the air might be considered offensive,” in particular to practitioners of Cuban Santeria and its sister religion Haitian voodoo, which come from West African roots.

-“In our multiracial and multicultural society today, holidays that grew out of the Judeo-Christian religion are offensive to some people, and I think revisiting them is part of the process of thinking about what it means to no longer be a White country where whiteness is the normative standard,” Mr. Taylor said.
+“In our multiracial and multicultural society today, holidays that grew out of the Judeo-Christian religion are offensive to some people, and I think revisiting them is part of the process of thinking about what it means to no longer be a White country where Whiteness is the normative standard,” Mr. Taylor said.

-Of the decorations and costumes of Halloween, he added: “All of those things are based on Westernized concepts that raise the question of how we celebrate holidays in a way that includes everyone.
+Of the decorations and costumes of Halloween, he said, “All of those things are based on Westernized concepts that raise the question of how we celebrate holidays in a way that includes everyone.
 Even though we think of this as a Christian country, there are many different religions and races.”

-But Quisha King, self-proclaimed “spokesmom” for the parents’ advocacy group Moms for Liberty, rejected the notion that Halloween excludes people of color like herself.
+Quisha King, the self-proclaimed “spokesmom” for the parents’ advocacy group Moms for Liberty, rejected the notion that Halloween excludes people of color like herself.

 “Despite what people think about Black Americans, we have our own self-agency, and we’re able to decide what our children participate in,” Ms. King said.
 “How does it not marginalize children who do celebrate the holiday by canceling the whole thing?
-People who don’t celebrate Christmas don’t have to participate in celebrations; that’s been the standard for decades.”
+People who don’t celebrate Christmas don’t have to participate in celebrations.
+That’s been the standard for decades.”

 Educational reform advocate Sam Sorbo, who produces family-based entertainment with her husband and fellow actor Kevin Sorbo, said the emerging “war on Halloween” provides more reasons for parents to “pull their kids out of public schools and self-teach them.”